Steady Demand

 This means they simply can’t verify all the entities involved in the social activity in order to make a data-driven ranking analysis.
 But with Google+, they do have access to all of this data.

-Sharable Semantic Content that Gets Shared
+Shareable Semantic Content that Gets Shared

+Google+ doesn’t have the billion+ users that Facebook has.
+But it does have enough active users in enough topic areas worldwide to make it a valuable network for business.
 Barbara Oliver Jewelry went from 180 followers to over 1,500 followers.
 And these aren’t just random, useless followers.
-These are followers with a high degree of engagement because they have been specifically targeted by our team.
+These are followers with a high degree of engagement because they have been specifically targeted by our team. barbara oliver google plus case study All of the engagement (+1s, comments, shares) seems to aggregate authority that transfers to the profile that then transfers the authority back to the local entity and it’s associated website.

 Web Traffic Results

 Over the course of our testing period, the client saw a dramatic increase in Google+ traffic.
-This Google+ traffic also had a longer average time on site.
+This Google+ traffic also had a longer average time on site. website growth chart We also saw a 9% increase in (localized) Sessions and 113% in Avg.
+Session Duration.
+A 20% increase in Driving Directions was also something that the client really appreciated.
+Who doesn’t want more people getting directions to their brick and mortar business?

 Conclusion